 8. Hatzidakis Winery

-Hatzidakis Winery is again one of those wineries that is run by a passionate family under the legacy of the late Haridimos Hatzidakis.
+Hatzidakis Winery is again one of those wineries run by a passionate family under the legacy of the late Haridimos Hatzidakis.
 But with one slight difference: this wine is 100% organic!
-Haridimos Hatzidakis was the enthusiastic oenologist from Crete, who renovated this old Santorini cave in 1996 and made his wine one of the rarest and most famous wines of Santorini in less than 20 years!
+Haridimos Hatzidakis was the enthusiastic oenologist from Crete who renovated this old Santorini cave in 1996 and made his wine one of the rarest and most famous wines of Santorini in less than 20 years!

 Many people often say this is probably the best wine of Santorini and possibly one of the best Greek wines ever made.
 I’ll leave that to you to judge…but don’t leave the winery if you don’t try (or buy) the amazing organic wine “Assyrtiko de Louros”... (you can thank me later)!9.
 Artemis Karamolegos Winery